 What is Wellbutrin?

-You should not take Wellbutrin if you have seizures, an eating disorder, or if you have suddenly stopped using alcohol, seizure medication, or sedatives.
+You should not take Wellbutrin if you have seizures, an eating disorder, or if you have suddenly stopped using alcohol, seizure medications, or sedatives.
 If you take Wellbutrin for depression, do not also take Zyban to quit smoking.

-Do not use bupropion if you have used an MAO inhibitor in the past 14 days.
+Do not use Wellbutrin if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Wellbutrin may cause seizures, especially in people with certain medical conditions or when using certain drugs.
 Tell your doctor about all of your medical conditions and the drugs you use.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Your doctor will need to check your progress at regular visits while you are using this medicine.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.